leonardo da vinci museum milan

 Choose guided entry if it’s your first visit.
 The 15-minute time limit makes context especially valuable.
 Guides explain what to look for before you enter, which maximizes what you absorb during your brief viewing.

 Balance art with invention-focused museums.
-If you’re spending two days in Milan, dedicate one to The Last Supper and one to a Leonardo da Vinci museum Milan location focused on engineering.
+If you’re spending two days in Milan, dedicate one to The Last Supper and one to a Leonardo da Vinci museum in Milan focused on engineering.
 The variety keeps the experience engaging.

 Don’t rush.
 Milan’s Leonardo experience is intentionally slow and contemplative.
 Resist the urge to pack too much into one day.
 The Last Supper deserves space around it—time to arrive calm, time to absorb, time to reflect afterward.